SNOW WHITE AND THE SEVEN DWARFS FAMILY REVIEW

 Panto sound can be quite booming so I lose some of the singing under loud music and miss hearing the odd line of dialogue, but despite this, we really enjoy the Snow White panto.
 Having watched the previous two pantomimes at the Hippodrome, I have to say that this was our favourite so far.
 The story is well suited for a family audience and what a great way of getting into the Christmas spirit!

-Enjoyed our Snow White Panto review ?
-Then why not check out other show reviews on Practically Perfect Mums?
+Enjoyed our Snow White Panto review?
+Then check out other show reviews on Practically Perfect Mums

 DISCLOSURE: WE RECEIVED TICKETS FOR THE PURPOSES OF THIS REVIEW.